intulse/interview/README.md

 ## Objectives

-- [ ] Create a new Angular project using NPM, Angular CLI, and Visual Studio
+- [ ] Create a new Angular project using NPM, Angular CLI, and Visual Studio Code
 - [ ] Create a single page application that allows the user to input a date and click a button to get a call summary for that day.
 - [ ] When the button is clicked display a loading indicator while making an API call to the endpoint you developed in part 1 of this technical interview
 - [ ] When the data is loaded hide the loading indicator and display that data in pleasing manor